 Medicare Advantage

-Medicare Advantage (MA) was originally named Medicare+Choice (M+C) and although it was renamed in 2003, it’s still often referred to as Medicare Part C. Coverage by Part C is a replacement for both Parts A and B (Original Medicare), and it’s usually less expensive for the member.
-The potentially lower costs are somewhat balanced by the added complexities of Part C coverage.
+Medicare Advantage (MA) was originally named Medicare+Choice (M+C) and although it was renamed in 2003, it’s still often referred to as Medicare Part C. Coverage by Part C is a replacement for both Parts A and B (Original Medicare).
+Many Medicare Advantage plans also include Part D coverage.
+Part C plans are provided through private companies and may be less expensive for the member because they have yearly out-of-pocket limits.
+Once these limits are reached, health care services are free of cost for the remainder of the year.
+In addition, these plans may offer additional benefits not covered by Original Medicare, such as dental or vision coverage.
+However, the potentially lower costs and extra coverage are somewhat balanced by the added complexities of Part C coverage.

 Members of a Medicare Advantage Plan must be provided with the same coverage as Parts A and B, at a minimum, but there may be additional rules in place.
 For example, services may be limited to particular settings, and the rules for coverage may be different based on the member’s health conditions.
 As these plans are offered by private insurance companies, they can differ greatly based on location and may not be accepting new members at any given time.